George Mirehouse: Early life and cricket career

 On his county debut, against Hampshire, Mirehouse took three wickets in the first innings and another in the second; his first innings record of three wickets for 33 runs was his best in first-class matches for Somerset.
 Mirehouse opened the bowling alongside E. W. Bastard against Kent, but bowled 28 overs in the match without taking a wicket, while against Lancashire, he took two wickets on a pitch described as "dead from recent rains and in favour of the bowlers."
 Mirehouse had some appearances of note for the Lansdown Cricket Club during 1884, taking four wickets against the touring Gentlemen of Philadelphia in July, and taking seven wickets against the Incogniti in August.

 After again featuring in the senior's trial match in 1885, in which he took four wickets, Mirehouse was highlighted by Cricket magazine as having "a good length ball" and was toted as a possibility for making it into the first team.
 He began the season as part of Cambridge's team, taking five wickets for the "First Twelve" against the "Next Sixteen" in the final trial match, and then took six wickets in a match against a representative England side described as weak by Cricket.
 In three further matches for Cambridge that season, Mirehouse did not have as much success, and by the time of the Varsity Match, in which he did not play, was considered a fringe player for the team.
 After the conclusion of the university term, Mirehouse made his fourth and final appearance for Somerset in first-class cricket, taking two wickets in a heavy loss to Gloucestershire.

 He played seven first-class matches for the university, but did not appear in the Varsity Match against Oxford University.
 Mirehouse achieved his best performance in first-class cricket for Cambridge, claiming four wickets in the second innings for the university against CI Thornton's XI.
 He also appeared a number of times for both Somerset and the Marylebone Cricket Club.

 Later life

 Mirehouse emigrated to Turramurra, Sydney where he ran a sugar refinery.
 He suffered from ill-health, including an ulcer which affected him for some time, but this was later cured.
 In an effort to improve his health, he took a six-week break on the south coast of Australia.
 On his return, he voiced concerns about business matters, and a few days later on 5 March 1923, hanged himself from his bed with a sash cord.
 A letter Mirehouse started writing to a friend in Bristol lamented: "My sufferings the past six months have been beyond all expression."
-Despite his apparent business worries, Mirehouse had £4,300 of stocks and £165 cash invested with the Bank of Australasia.
-He had never married, and his estate was left to his cousin, and brother-in-law, Egerton Bagot Byrd Levett-Scrivener.
+Mirehouse had £4,300 of stocks and £165 cash invested with the Bank of Australasia.

+Mirehouse had never married, and his estate was left to his cousin, and brother-in-law, Egerton Bagot Byrd Levett-Scrivener.